shambp/QUT-IT-Study-Guide/CAB222/week-1-content.md

 the design of a communication network and is a framework that follows some specifications.

 To quote the powerpoint
+>>it is a frameowrk for the specification of.
+>>
 >> A networks's physical components and their functional organization and configuration, its operational principles and procedures, as well as data formats use.